-Ever seen small bulbs probably in size of a millimeter that we mostly use in decorating our house, shop etc in Christmas, New Year, Diwali or any other occasions?
-They are LEDs.
+Ever seen small bulbs probably in size of a millimeter that we mostly use in decorating our house, shop, etc in Christmas, New Year, Diwali, or any other occasion?
+They are LED Bulbs.

 Though very tiny but they glow brightly in the dark.
 Some of them just glow constantly, and some of them switch their state On/Off and vice-versa.
-I hope you have got an idea what we are going to discuss in this article.
+I hope you have got an idea of what we are going to discuss in this article.
 If not, see the image below for better understanding.
-Yes, we are going to learn what Light Emitting diodes are, their working and how they are constructed.
+Yes, we are going to learn about Light Emitting diodes and LED lights their working, and how they are constructed.
 But first, let’s learn about its definition.

 When the p-n junction is forward biased, the majority carriers; either electrons or holes; start moving across the junction.